Daanivd/msp4-unicornattractor/README.md

 ## Testing
-Testing was done manually, by the developer himself and by a third party (person with no developer background), and also using the automatic Django Test Suite.
+Testing was done manually, by the developer himself and through use of the web app by a third party (person with no developer background), and also using the automatic Django Test Suite.

 ### Automatic Testing